younggrasshopperza/html-css-fundamentals-tutorial/README.md

-# Basic HTML document with a heading and a paragraph
+# Part 1: Basic HTML document with a heading and a paragraph